LadyBird Deed (Florida)

 How It Works:

-The grantor (owner) creates the deed, naming themselves as the life tenant and designating a beneficiary who will inherit the property upon their death.
+The grantor (owner of property) fills out the information for the LadyBird Deed, naming themselves as the life tenant and designating a beneficiary who will inherit the property upon their death.

-The deed is recorded with the local county recorder or register of deeds.
+The LadyBird Deed is recorded with the local county recorder or register of deeds.

-During the grantor’s lifetime, they retain full control, including the right to mortgage, sell, or lease the property.
+During the grantor’s lifetime, the grantor retain full control, including the right to mortgage, sell, or lease the property.

-Upon the grantor’s death, the property transfers directly to the beneficiary, bypassing probate.
+Upon the grantor’s death, the property transfers directly to the beneficiary, bypassing probate, court delays and lawyer fees.

 Example: